primus/create-server/README.md

 - **http**: A new HTTP server has been created.
 - **spdy**: A new SPDY server has been created.

+When creating a secure server, we will do our best to provide sane defaults that will protect your server against known secure server attacks such as POODLE, we also update the cipher list to prevent attacks such as heart bleed.
+This can be overridden by supplying your own `cypher`, `secureProtocol` and `secureOptions` keys as option.

 ## License

 MIT